The Sabie Waterfalls Route

 The Sabie Waterfalls Route in Mpumalanga is amongst South Africa's best-kept secrets: visitors are often so captivated by the Blyde River Canyon Nature Reserve, with its magnificent cliffs and stunning views, not to mention dazzling flora and fauna, that this superb cluster of waterfalls is often overlooked.

 There are more waterfalls here than anywhere else in southern Africa, and you'll be astonished by their beauty and diversity.
-Forget the Big 5 and that magnificent canyon for a while, set aside a day or 2, and take yourself on a waterfalls tour.
+Forget the Big Five and that magnificent canyon for a while, set aside a day or two, and take yourself on a waterfalls tour.

 Start in Sabie and head north on the R532 towards the clearly signposted Horseshoe, Lone Creek and Bridal Veil Falls.

 As the name suggests, the Horseshoe Falls creates an almost perfect horseshoe as it cascades down the mountainside.
 It's an easy walk through a campsite to get a superb view.

 A short drive away is the evocatively named Lone Creek Falls, which tumble down almost 70m into lush ferns and forest.